 Arch.
 Felino “Jun” Albano Palafox, Jr. (born 1950) is an architect, urban planner and environmentalist; who studied in both the University of Santo Tomas (UST) and University of the Philippines (UP), and took up an Advanced Management Development Program for Real Estate at Harvard University.
 In 1977, Palafox moved to Dubai as the Senior Architect and Planner for the government.
 He returned to the Philippines in 1981, to establish his firm, Palafox Associates, and quickly established a reputation for himself.
 In the years to come, Palafox’ company would build designs in 38 countries, and be listed as first Filipino architectural firm included in the Top 500 Architectural Firms in the World of the London-based World Architecture Magazine in 1999.
 For his work on environmental and sustainability issues, Palafox was also cited by Forbes Asia Magazine as one of the 48 Heroes of Philanthropy in Asia.
 Palafox’ work has extended to the many organizations that he has led and been a part of, among these are as a fellow of the Council on Tall Buildings and Urban Habitat (Chicago, IL, U.S.A.), an international associate of the American Institute of Architects (San Francisco, CA, U.S.A.), a member of the US Green Building Council (U.S.A), a member of the International Council of Shopping Centers (New York, U.S.A.), a member of the Urban Land Institute (Washington, D.C., U.S.A.), a member of the Congress for New Urbanism (San Francisco, U.S.A.), a member of the American Planning Association (Chicago, IL, U.S.A.), a member of the Urban Affairs Association (Delaware, U.S.A.), a fellow and executive director for Government and External Affairs of the United Architects of the Philippines (UAP), the president of the Philippine Institute of Environmental Planners (PIEP), the chairman of the Environment Committee of the American Chamber of Commerce, Philippines (AmCham Philippines), the director of the Canadian Chamber of Commerce of the Philippines (CanCham Philippines), the governor of the Global Peace Association-Philippines, president of the Management Association of the Philippines (MAP), the president of the Philippine Institute of Environmental Planners (PIEP), and a trustee of Philippine Business for the Environment (PBE).

 Around the administrative area, there are more buildings that were constructed after the initial launch of the La Mesa Eco-Park.
 Among the latest structures are the Eco-Museum (built 2006) and the Eco-Academy Mulitipurpose Hall (built 2008), which were designed by Arch.
 Bobby Mañosa.
 Mañosa and his brother Manuel Jr. (1927-2016) also designed the first structures in the Eco Park, when it was first conceived in 1989.
-The two brothers are also the sons of Engineer Manuel Sr., who was one of the directors of the MWSS after World War II.
+The two brothers are also the sons of Engineer Manuel Mañosa Sr., who was one of the directors of the National Waterworks and Sewerage Authority (NAWASA) after World War II.

 Arch.
-Francisco “Bobby” Tronqued Mañosa (born 1931) completed his studies in architecture at the University of Santo Tomas, and also took further studies in landscaping at Tokyo University in Japan.
+Francisco “Bobby” Tronqued Mañosa (1931-2019) completed his studies in architecture at the University of Santo Tomas, and also took further studies in landscaping at Tokyo University in Japan.
 After obtaining his architectural license, Bobby partnered with his brothers, Manuel and Jose, to form Mañosa Brothers and Associates, but he would eventually break out on his own, and form his own company.
 Inspired by traditional architecture, Mañosa began experimenting with natural material in his designs, and gained recognition throughout the country and abroad.
 His collaboration with the sculptor Junyee, lead to his creation of the Coconut Palace in 1978, which helped launch the coconut lumber industry in the Philippines.
 Mañosa was given the Patnubay ng Sining at Kalinangan Award by the City of Manila in 1982, and the Gold Medal of Merit by the United Architects of the Philippines in 1989.
 In 2009, Mañosa was proclaimed as a National Artist, but was later revoked, due to the questionable process of his nomination.
 Although he did clearly deserve the honor, his selection was question by how his name was added without due process, along with two undeserving honorees.
-Despite this, Mañosa continues with his work, promoting modernist organic approach to architecture.
+Despite this, Mañosa continues with his work, promoting modernist organic approach to architecture, and was finally honored a National Artist in 2019.

 The administrative area is not the activity center of the La Mesa Eco-Park, which is still a few hundred meters away.
 However, there are already some activity quarters nearby, such as a paint-ball course and boating pavilion and mini-lake.
 Sadly, the boating pavilion and mini-lake are not in use, as are other facilities in the vicinity; when the whole area was flooded and covered with debris during the onslaught of Tropical Storm Ondoy (international name, Typhoon Ketsana) on September 26-27, 2009.
 Although a Category 2 storm, Ondoy dumped a maximum recorded 454.9 mm precipitation, creating massive flooding.
 Due to the large volume of water, several dams released its contents, causing a great flash flood that washed away many homes.
 According to some the reports, the rivers rose more than 6 meters (20 ft).
 The officially recorded death toll through the country was at 671, but there were many cases of missing people that were never added to the official tally.